-- 2. Close the Valve Core Removal Tool (VCRT) ball valves at both of the AC/R System Liquid and Vapor ports. - 3.
-Open both valves on the Recovery Cylinder.
+2. Close the Valve Core Removal Tool (VCRT) ball valves at both of the AC/R System Liquid and Vapor ports.

+3. Open both valves on the G5Twin, and open both valves on the Recovery Cylinder.
 Make sure to completely open the Recovery Cylinder valves to prevent "output restrictions" (See Tip #1, Page 14).

-- 4. Turn on the G1Single.
+- 4. Turn on the G5Twin.
 The compressor and fan should start. - 5.
 Begin liquid recovery by opening both of the VCRT ball valves at the AC/R System access ports. - 6.
 When all the liquid has been removed: close the Recovery Cylinder Vapor Valve. - 7.
-Continue to run the G1Single until the EPA-required vacuum is achieved. - 8.
+Continue to run the G5Twin until the EPA-required vacuum is achieved. - 8.
 Close both of the VCRT ball valves. - 9.
-Turn off the G1Single. - 10.
-Close the valves on the Recovery Cylinder and disconnect the hoses. - 🌣 For additional refrigerant recovery tips, see pages 14-17.
+Turn off the G5Twin, then close the valves on the G5Twin. - 10.
+Close the valves on the Recovery Cylinder and disconnect the hoses.

+Solutional refrigerant recovery tips, see pages 14-17.